rose7489/TestRail_automation/README.md

 The script uses `git diff` to extract code changes between the base and head commits of a pull request.

-### 2. Test Case Generation with watsonx.ai
+### 2. Test Case Generation with Google Gemini

-The code changes are sent to watsonx.ai with a prompt that instructs it to generate test cases.
+The code changes are sent to Google Gemini with a prompt that instructs it to generate test cases.
 The prompt specifies the format and required fields for each test case.

 ### 3. TestRail Integration